pombredanne/scsc/README.md

 2. Sign up for a trustworthy cloud server hosting provider in a country that has a good privacy record.
    That is, [GreenQloud](http://greenqloud.com) :-)
    Or [a provider that accepts bitcoin](https://en.bitcoin.it/wiki/Virtual_private_server).
-3. cd to your key storage, generate a keypair for SSH (`ssh-keygen -t rsa -f id_rsa`) with a passphrase.
+3. cd to your key storage, generate a keypair for SSH (`ssh-keygen -t rsa -f id_rsa_scsc -b 4096`) with a passphrase.
 4. Send the public key to the hosting provider.
    For GreenQloud: install [euca2ools](https://github.com/eucalyptus/euca2ools), sign in to my.greenqloud.com, User → API Access → Credentials → Download .zip, then something like this: